markhm/markhm.github.io/article.md

-### Prerequisites
-macOS
-Java 11
-Maven
-Docker Desktop Community ed. version 2.3.0.3

 ## Deploying a Vaadin app to Kubernetes

-Because there are few things more exciting than deploying an AI app to the cloud, we'll be deploying Alejandre Duarte's Chatbot app to a local Kubernetes cluster today.
+Because there are few things more exciting than deploying an AI app to your own cloud, we'll be deploying [Alejandre Duarte](https://vaadin.com/blog/author/alejandro-duarte)'s Vaadin [Chatbot app](https://vaadin.com/blog/building-a-chatbot-in-java) to a local Kubernetes cluster today.
 It is actually very straightforward.

 For those that did not yet see it yet, the article on how to build the Chatbot app is found [here](https://vaadin.com/blog/building-a-chatbot-in-java).

+In this article, we'll first checkout and build the application and confirm it works locally.
+Then we'll create a Docker image and deploy this image to our local Docker environment.
+Again, we confirm that the application still works as expected.
+We'll then push the image we create to a private image registry and tell Kubernetes the proper, which will allow Kubernetes to deploy and run our app.

+Let's get started.

 #### Building the application
-We start by checking out the Chatbot app: `git clone https://github.com/alejandro-du/vaadin-ai-chat/`.
+We start by cloning the Chatbot app from GitHub: `git clone https://github.com/alejandro-du/vaadin-ai-chat/`.

-You want to ensure that everything works by quickly running the app locally:
+You want to ensure that everything works by first building and the app locally:
 `cd vaadin-ai-chat`
 `mvn package`
 `java -jar target/vaadin-chat-1.0-SNAPSHOT.jar`

-These commands will build and run the application locally.
+The Maven `package` command will build the application, after which it is started as a Java jar application from the `target` directory.
 Check it out at http://localhost:8080.

 #### Creating an image
 Now we know that this works, we'll create a container image so we can easily deploy the application to other environments.
 Next, we need a Dockerfile to create a container image that we can deploy.
 I recently noticed that the [Vaadin Starter](https://start.vaadin.com/) now has a convenient option called 'Docker configuration'.
 We won't use the starter app that is generated this time, but we will extract the `Dockerfile` from the zip file that is conveniently downloaded after configuring the application.